ZDEEX/pirate/doc/i2p.md

 zdeexd -i2psam=127.0.0.1:7656
 ```

-The first time Treasure Chest connects to the I2P router, its I2P address (and
+The first time ZDEEX GUI connects to the I2P router, its I2P address (and
 corresponding private key) will be automatically generated and saved in a file
-named `i2p_private_key` in the Treasure Chest data directory.
+named `i2p_private_key` in the ZDEEX GUI data directory.

 ## Additional configuration options related to I2P